Get App

 Significance of Colors in Holi

-The significance of colours in Holi roots in Hindu mythology and the legends associated with the festival.
+The significance of colours in Holi is rooted in Hindu mythology and the legends associated with the festival.
 Holi is celebrated at the end of winter and the beginning of spring, and the colours used during the festival represent the colours of spring.
-It is a way of welcoming the arrival of spring and celebrating the new life and growth that comes with it.
-Holi has religious significance for Hindus, and the use of colours during the festival associates with various Hindu myths and legends.

 The following are the meanings and significance and association of Holi colours with Hindu gods:

-• Red
+• Red Colour

 In Hindu mythology, the colour red associates with the fierce goddess Durga and Kali.
 Goddess Durga wears the colour red, which represents her power.
 On the other hand, the goddess Kali wears red clothing, which means her fierceness and strength.

-• Yellow
+• Yellow Colour

 The next Holi colour theme is yellow.
 Yellow is a colour of happiness, knowledge, and learning.
 It is the colour of turmeric, which is an auspicious ingredient in Hindu mythology.
 Yellow also represents the colour of the sun, which is the source of energy and life.
 During Holi, people wear yellow clothes, apply turmeric paste on their bodies and offer yellow flowers to the deities.